As Sounders wait to continue season, MLS says it’s ‘extremely unlikely’ to resume play in May

 Major League Soccer announced Tuesday it’s “extremely unlikely” to resume play in May and play its full 2020 season.

 The league suspended play March 12 due to the global coronavirus outbreak with the hopes of resuming May 10.
-But MLS also stated it would only return based on public safety guidelines.
+But MLS also stated it would only return based on public-safety guidelines.

-“Although we hoped to return to play in mid-May, that is extremely unlikely based on the guidance of federal and local public health authorities” the league stated in a news release.
+“Although we hoped to return to play in mid-May, that is extremely unlikely based on the guidance of federal and local public-health authorities,” the league stated in a news release.
 “Our goal remains to play as many games as possible, and while we currently have enough dates to play the entire season, we recognize at this time that it may become difficult to do so.”

 MLS teams each played two games out of the 34-game season.
 The last Sounders FC match was March 7 against the Columbus Crew SC, ending in a 1-1 draw at CenturyLink Field.

-The league placed a moratorium on all training March 13 and extended it four times, now through April 24.
+The league placed a moratorium on all training on March 13 and extended it four times, now through April 24.
 Teams are only permitted to use their facilities for players requiring treatment or rehabilitation.
 All players are to remain in their respective team’s cities, while some exemptions are being made for U.S. travel.

 Sounders FC majority owner Adrian Hanauer stated in an interview with The Seattle Times last week that widespread testing is the key to returning to play.
-MLS commissioner Don Garber reiterated the belief in an interview with the TV program “Contacto Deportivo”.
+MLS commissioner Don Garber reiterated the belief in an interview with the TV program “Contacto Deportivo.”

 “Every scenario requires universal testing,” Garber said.
 “You’re reading it with every other league.
-You’re reading it with other leagues around the world in Europe particular. …We need to get access to testing.
+You’re reading it with other leagues around the world, in Europe particular. …We need to get access to testing.
 Until we have more testing to be able to test our players, our staff, all the people that would be operating these games, we’re not going to be able to have a plan that we can roll out.”

 Hanauer said the league is considering all options to have some sort of a season, including playing during the winter months.
 In an interview with ESPN, Garber said games would mostly be played behind closed doors.